More at rubyonrails.org:

 end

-Alternatively you can pass a proc to the callback to be triggered.
+Alternatively, you can pass a proc to the callback to be triggered.

 class User < ApplicationRecord

-before_create ->(user) { user.name = user.login.capitalize if user.name.blank? }
+before_validation ->(user) { user.username = user.email if user.username.blank? }

 end